daquinterop/ML_Project1/README.txt

         solve that new node by calling itself in a recursive process.
 After the branch is solved it moves to the next, if the former branch is the last, it moves to the next unsolved node.
-After moving to next step, it checks if there will be any IG, if there won't be IG, then solve the branch in function of next or former branch out or most accurate out.
+After moving to next step, it checks if there will be any IG, if there won't be IG, then it solves the branch based on accuracy taking into account the next or former branch.

     The former process will repeat until all nodes are solved.
 There is a class attribute (self.coords) to keep track of the actual position in the tree, that attribute will reset every time a new unsolved nodes search is necesary.

-    The function to implement uses the train method over the Tree instance that was previously defined.

     ## DT_make_prediction(x, DT)
     ...........................................................................